The Book of Kevin: Present day

-In the aftermath of the attack on Miracle, Meg (Liv Tyler) and Evie (Jasmin Savoy Brown) talk about Meg's ideology.
-Noticing a person inserting something in the GR's hideout while making a hole, Evie runs outside, finding authorities fleeing the area.
-She looks up, discovering a drone overflying the area before dropping a missile heading to them.
-A shocked Evie closes her eyes before the missile strikes the place, killing everyone.
+In the aftermath of the attack on Miracle, the Guilty Remnant occupy the Jarden visitor's center.
+Meg (Liv Tyler) and Evie (Jasmin Savoy Brown) talk about Meg's ideology.
+Noticing a wire camera being inserted through the outside door, Evie runs outside, finding authorities fleeing the area.
+She looks up and sees a drone overflying the area, which launches a missile headed towards the visitor's center.
+A shocked Evie closes her eyes before the missile strikes, killing her and all the GR members inside.

 Three years later, Jarden is now open to the public.
+Officially the GR died due to a gas leak and explosion inside the visitor's center, and the large blast crator remains.
 Kevin (Justin Theroux) is now the police chief in Jarden, with Tom (Chris Zylka) also serving as a police officer and Nora (Carrie Coon) returning to her DSD job.
 John (Kevin Carroll) has married Laurie (Amy Brenneman), and poses as a mentalist, with Laurie telling him what to say through an earbud.
-During a birthday party for Tom, Jill (Margaret Qualley) visits the family, already going to college.
-One day, Kevin is visited by Dean (Michael Gaston), who claims that a doomsday event will happen but Kevin dismisses his claims, disappointing Dean.
+During a birthday party for Tom, Jill (Margaret Qualley) visits the family from college.
+It is revealed that Lily is no longer with Kevin and Nora.
+One day, Kevin is visited by Dean (Michael Gaston), who claims that dogs are taking human form and assuming government positions, but Kevin dismisses his claims which disappoints Dean.

-Questioning his mortality, Kevin tries to kill himself by suffocating with a plastic bag, but does not go through with it.
-He is called to the lake, where a group of protesters polluted the water in the name of the GR.
-As the police try to control the situation, Kevin shocks them by jumping into the lake, telling them the water is fine.
+Questioning his mortality, Kevin tries to kill himself by suffocating with a plastic bag.
+After leaving the house (whether he removed the bag or again died and returned) he is called to the lake, where a group of protesters polluted the Jarden springs in the name of the GR.
+As the police try to control the situation, Kevin shocks everyone by jumping into the lake, telling them the water is fine.
 Michael (Jovan Adepo) then baptizes Kevin in the water, in front of the crowd.
-As Tom drives with Kevin, they are shot at by Dean, which causes the car to crash.
-As Dean is about to kill Kevin, Tom shoots him dead.
+Later Tom drives with Kevin and they are shot at by Dean, which causes Tom to crash the car.
+As Dean is about to kill Kevin, Tom shoots Dean dead.

-Later, Kevin finds that Mary (Janel Moloney) is planning to move back to Mapleton with her son Noah, feeling Matt (Christopher Eccleston) is restraining her in the town.
-She also informs him that Matt is writing a gospel about him, fascinated by his resurrection.
+Later, Kevin finds that Mary (Janel Moloney) is planning to move back to Mapleton with her son Noah, citing Matt's (Christopher Eccleston) restricting beliefs that she will return to her coma if she leaves Jarden.
+She also informs Kevin that Matt is writing a gospel about him, fascinated by his resurrection.
 Kevin confronts Matt, who was working with Michael and John on the gospel.
 They are convinced that Kevin is a Christ-like figure, seeing that he survived so many possible death scenarios, with a role to play in the coming anniversary of the Departure.
-Kevin takes the book with the gospel and prepares to burn it, but stops himself from doing so.
+Kevin takes the book with the gospel and prepares to burn it, but apparently stops.